-Cost Recovery: A cost recovery budget is charged back to user agencies.
+Cost Recovery: A cost recovery budget used when a particular group of expenditures (largely personnel) is charged back to user agencies or to capital projects.
 When a cost recovery budget is set up, a negative expenditure budget amount is established equal to the positive expenditure budget amount, resulting in a net expenditure budget of zero.